 We know how good it feels to get rid of unwanted junk around the house.
 But some items are a little trickier to dispose of than you may think.
 And that’s the case when it comes to old tires.

-Before you think about chucking them, here are five things you should know about disposing of tires.
+Here are five other things you should know about getting rid of tires.

 Tires, like several other household items, require extra care when it comes time to throw them out.
 You can put them in your dumpster rental, but they can’t be recycled with other items.

-Residential customers should give their local dumpster franchise operators fair warning ahead of time if they have tires they want to recycle.
+Residential customers should give their local Dumpster Consultants fair warning ahead of time if they have tires they want to recycle.
 They’ll arrange an agreement with the customer to put the tires in the dumpster last for a small recycling fee.
+It's easier on all parties and a necessity that the tires go on top of the other debris and waste you're disposing.

 More than half of states do not allow people to leave tires at landfills.
 They take up a lot of space, don’t break down easily and contain components that pose ecological problems.
 Tires can also trap methane gases, which can damage landfill liners meant to prevent the area from polluting local water sources.